-Folksam excludes companies that are involved in the development, manufacture and maintenance of nuclear weapons or delivery systems designed for nuclear weapons, as well as companies trading in these weapons.[ii]
+Folksam excludes companies that are involved in the development, manufacture and maintenance of nuclear weapons or delivery systems designed for nuclear weapons, as well as companies trading in these weapons.[iii]

-The exclusion policy applies to all of Folksam’s commercial banking and asset management activities, regardless of whether they are managed internally or by external asset managers.[iii]
-However, Folksam does not apply the exclusion policy to index-linked products managed by external managers.[iv]
+The exclusion policy applies to all of Folksam’s commercial banking and asset management activities, regardless of whether they are managed internally or by external asset managers.[iv]
+However, Folksam does not currently apply the exclusion policy to index-linked products managed by external managers.[v]

 Folksam's policy on nuclear weapons is leaky.
 Tell them to fix it!Read the petition